 I met my husband, Baldev Lamba, at a surprise cast-away party my friends threw for me the day my leg cast was removed.
 He’s a landscape architect, originally from India.
 After a year of dating, we went to India, where we got engaged, then moved to New Jersey, got married, and had two daughters.

 Baldev teaches at Temple University, and is principal of Lamba Associates, Inc. In fall 2006, the First Ladies Water Garden, based on his design, was unveiled on the mall in Washington, DC, beside the National Botanic Garden next to the US Capitol.
 The ribbon cutting was done by First Lady Laura Bush, who spoke about Baldev in her speech.
 Talk about cool!
 If you are ever in DC, go check it out.
 You’ll see his Indian influence in the design.
-You can read about his garden and see pictures of it here.

 I’ve been to India a bunch of times to visit family and travel.
 I’ve also done some photography there and written several articles about my experiences.